nalumachurakesh/OpenMRS/README.md

 ## Application features

-* **ENCOUNTER** : It contains a graph which represents the patient encounter description summary which is categorized by gender count and encounter description category.
+* **ENCOUNTER** : Contains a graph which represents the patient encounter description summary which is categorized by gender count and encounter description category.

-* **DIAGNOSIS** : It contains a graph which represents the patient diagnosis summary which is categorized by gender count and diagnosis.
+* **DIAGNOSIS** : Contains a graph which represents the patient diagnosis summary which is categorized by gender count and diagnosis.
 Graph has data of top 10 highest patient count treated diagnosis.